Quick tips for buying a used car

 If you find an error in the report, you have the right to let the credit bureau know that you disagree with the information, and to ask for an investigation.
 The credit bureau has 30 days to investigate and, if a mistake is found, they must fix the mistake.
-To contact a credit bureau, call: Equifax (800) 685-1111; Experian (888) 397-3742; Trans Union (800) 916-8800.
+To contact a credit bureau for a free report, call: Equifax (800) 685-1111; Experian (888) 397-3742; Trans Union (800) 916-8800.

 What if I don't like the decision of the credit bureau?

 If you are not happy with the investigation of the credit bureau, you have the right to send a statement (100 words or less) to the credit bureau giving your side of the story.
 The credit bureau must put your statement on your credit report.
 That statement will be sent to creditors who ask for your report.

 Can I remove information from my credit report that I don't like?

 No. If the information in your report is correct, you cannot have that information removed.
 Negative information usually can stay on your report for up to seven years.